tiramiseb/quickonf/docs/content/language.md

 ... here, the first output of the first command is used as the argument of the second command.

+Except for the following global ones, variables are limited to their groups: there is no risk of conflict between variables in different groups.

 ## Global variables

 Some global variables are set when _Quickonf_ starts: